Italy Digital Nomad Visa: Apply in 2025 for Remote Work in Italy

 A degree or diploma (if required to verify "highly skilled" status).

-It is also necessary to complete the application form and pay a visa fee.
+It's also necessary to complete the application form and pay a visa application fee.

 Application Process

 Apply at the Italian consulate in your country of residence.
-Book an appointment and bring all required documents.
+Book an appointment and bring all required documents to ensure a smooth application process.

 Submit your application and pay the applicable fees.
 Processing can take anywhere from 1 to 3 months.